vincentchoqueuse/personal_website/_sources/tutorials/digital_oscillators.rst.txt

     plt.ylabel("$x[n]$")
     plt.xlim([0, N-1])

-Reading each sample of the wavetable with a sampling frequency :code:`f_s` allows to synthesize a sinewave with frequency
+By reading each sample of the wavetable with a sampling frequency :code:`f_s`, we synthesize a sinewave with frequency

 .. math ::